cloudfoundry-attic/cfdev/FAQ.md

 ## Can I configure the working directory?

 Yes you can, by exporting the environment variable `CFDEV_HOME` to your custom location before invoking CF Dev.
-All state used by the plugin will be contained in the that directory.
+All state used by the plugin will be contained in the directory.
 By default, the working directory is set to `~/.cfdev`.

 ## `cf dev start` failed while deploying.
 It got stuck at _Progress x of 15 (55m10s)_.